 To get the most out of any book in the Learning series, we recommend you work your way through each chapter in sequence.
 You'll find that you can get a quick grasp of a chapter's content by reading the instructional captions we've written for its examples and figures.
 You can also use the chapter Summary to preview its key takeaways and to review what you have learned.
-Most chapters feature a sample application, and, if you learn best by reading code, you can turn to the complete source listing that appears just before the Summary.
+Most chapters feature one or more sample applications, and, if you learn best by reading code, you can turn to the complete source listing that appears just before the Summary.
 To bridge any gaps in your knowledge, check out the Cheat Sheets.
-Finally, to help you test your mastery of the material in each chapter, we conclude with a Brain Builder section, which includes a short quiz and some hands-on exercises.
+Finally, to help you test your mastery of the material in each chapter, we conclude with a Brain Builder section, which includes a short quiz to test your grasp of the theory, and some hands-on exercises to give you practice building real applications with your new skills.